robstoll/atrium/README.md

 You have to add `-android` as suffix if you want to use it for an Android project.

 <details>
-<summary>click to see how the setup for the infix api looks like</summary>
+<summary>click to see how the setup for the infix API looks like</summary>

 ```
 buildscript {